OSeMOSYS/osemosys_global/docs/getting-started.md

 **Goal**: Run the workflow with default settings.
 This will produce a model of India from 2015 to 2050 with 8 time slices per year, and solve it using CBC.

-1. Run the command `snakemake -c`.
+1. Run the command `snakemake -j6`.
 The time to build and solve the model will vary depending on your computer, but in general, this example will finish within minutes .

     ```bash
-    (osemosys-global) ~/osemosys_global$ snakemake -c
+    (osemosys-global) ~/osemosys_global$ snakemake -j6
     ```

     :::{tip}
-    The `-c` command will instruct Snakemake to use all available computer cores.
-If your want to restrict this, input a number after the `-c` to specify the number of cores.
-For example, the command `snakemake -c2` will run the workflow using 2 cores.
+    The `-j6` command will instruct Snakemake to use six cores.
+    If your want to restrict this, change the number after the `-j` to specify the number of cores.
+For example, the command `snakemake -j2` will run the workflow using 2 cores.
 See
     [snakemake's documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html#useful-command-line-arguments)
     for more information.